US death toll from COVID-19 hits 900,000, sped by omicron

 Just 64% of the population is fully vaccinated, or about 212 million Americans, according to the Centers for Disease Control and Prevention.

-Nor is COVID-19 finished with the United States.
-Dr. Andrew Noymer, a professor of public health at the University of California at Irvine, predicted the U.S. will hit 1 million deaths by March 1.
+Nor is COVID-19 finished with the United States: Jha said the U.S. could reach 1 million deaths by April.

-“I think it’s important for us not to be numbed.
-Each one of those numbers is someone,” said the Rev. Gina Anderson-Cloud, senior pastor of Fredericksburg United Methodist Church in Virginia.
-“Those are mothers, fathers, children, our elders.”
+Among the dead is Susan Glister-Berg, 53, of Sterling Heights, Michigan, whose children had to take her off a ventilator just before Thanksgiving after COVID-19 ravaged her lungs and kidneys.

-While omicron is loosening its grip on the U.S., with new cases plunging in recent weeks and the number of Americans in the hospital with COVID-19 turning downward, deaths are running at more than 2,400 per day on average, the highest level since last winter.
+“She’s always cared more about people than she did herself.
+She always took care of everyone,” said a daughter, Hali Fortuna.
+“That’s how we all describe her: She cared for everyone.
+Very selfless.”

 Despite its wealth and its world-class medical institutions, the U.S. has the highest reported toll of any country, and even then, the real number of lives lost directly or indirectly to the coronavirus is thought to be significantly higher.